stevegrossi/sengoku/README.md

 ![a screenshot of the game map](https://github.com/stevegrossi/sengoku/raw/master/screenshot.png)

-## Features

-- Supports both online and hot-seat play.
-- 2-4 players.
-Play against friends, the computer, or both.

 ## Gameplay

+Up to 4 players: play against friends online, the computer, or both.

-1. Provinces are randomly divided amongst all players at the start of the game.
+- Provinces are randomly divided amongst all players at the start of the game.
-2. Each player receives one unit for every 3 provinces they hold (with a minimum of 3) at the start of each turn.
+- Each player receives one unit for every 3 provinces they hold (with a minimum of 3) at the start of each turn.
-3. On your turn you may attack neighboring provinces.
+- On your turn you may attack neighboring provinces.
 When attacking, you have a 50% chance of winning the battle.
 The loser of the battle loses one unit.
 If you defeat all units in a province, it becomes yours.
-4. At the end of your turn, you may move units from one of your provinces to one of its neighbors you control.
+- At the end of your turn, you may move units from one of your provinces to one of its neighbors you control.
-5. A player is defeated when they no longer control any provinces.
+- A player is defeated when they no longer control any provinces.
-6. A player wins when all other players are defeated.
+- A player wins when all other players are defeated.

 ## Features Planned